Progress stepper

 Basic with descriptions

-If more description is needed, a basic progress stepper with descriptions can be used which allows for more context for each step.
+If more description is needed, you can use a basic progress stepper with descriptions, which allows for more context for each step.

 Vertical progress stepper

-The vertical alignment can be used in pages with a split view where one side houses the progress stepper and the other side houses each step’s content.
+A vertical progress stepper can be used in pages with a split view, where one side contains the progress stepper and the other side contains each step’s content.
 These can also be used to display progress in a popover.

 Compact progress stepper

-In areas with less real estate such as table rows, the compact progress stepper can be used.
-The component will not display as much information such as each step’s title and/or description and will be smaller in size.
+In areas with less space, like table rows, the compact progress stepper can be used.
+Compact progress steppers will not display as much informationlike each step’s title or descriptionand will be smaller in size.
 The compact progress stepper also accounts for the alignment variations.

 Progress stepper with icons

-Custom icons can also be used for each step of the progress stepper based on the use case and the product’s need.
+Custom icons can also be used for each step of the progress stepper based on the use case and product needs.

 Progress stepper with help popover

-If additional help information or help text is needed and there is not enough real estate for a description, a popover on each step’s title can be used.
+If additional information or help text is needed and there is not enough space for a description, a popover on each step’s title can be used.

-Image showing example of a progress stepper with help popver.
+Example of a progress stepper with a help popover.

 Content considerations